lucarin91/WS-seminar/slides.md

 ## Claims
 A piece of information asserted about a subject.

+We can use to write session data of the user.

 They can be:
 - registered claims names (i.e. iss, exp, iat, jti..)